yue-xie/yue-xie.github.io/_pages/about.md

 ## News

-May 12, 2023: Check out our new work on  randomized methods for computing optimal transport without regularization and their convergence analysis! [https://arxiv.org/abs/2212.07046](https://arxiv.org/abs/2212.07046)
+May 12, 2023: Check out our new work on  randomized methods for computing optimal transport without regularization and their convergence analysis! (submitted to Journal of Scientific Computing) [https://arxiv.org/abs/2212.07046](https://arxiv.org/abs/2212.07046)

 Those who look for the postdoc position at HKU-IDS are welcome to check out HKU IDS Postdoctoral Research Fellowship Scheme 2023-24: [https://datascience.hku.hk/research/postdoctoral-fellowship/](https://datascience.hku.hk/research/postdoctoral-fellowship/)